Does climate change mean I need to stop eating meat?

 Discover the information:

 There is no quick answer to this.
-Yes, we must stop eating meat that’s been intensively farmed – where animals are kept indoors and bred to grow abnormally quickly.
+Yes, we must reduce our meat intake and stop eating meat that’s been intensively farmed - where animals are kept indoors and bred to grow abnormally quickly.
 But you don’t need to stop eating meat altogether (not if you don’t want to).

 There is an important role for sustainably produced meat in the diet, for those that want to eat it.